Updated August 15, 2017

 There is a great saying many marketers use, “If you don’t know where you’re going, any road will take you there.”
 Without a plan, how do you know what you need to do, in priority order, to get there?
-In these busy times, it is difficult for many to take a pause from everyday work to stop, breathe, focus, and plan.
-Instead, they rush down any road that looks promising at the moment.
+In busy times, it is difficult to take a pause from everyday work to stop, breathe, focus, and plan.
+Instead, many rush down any road that looks promising at the moment.
 Unfortunately, these unplanned roads lead to mediocre results and higher costs – in time, money, stress, and frustration.

 What if you took some time to truly define your business goals and an investment strategy to get there?
 Outlined below are the key steps TREW Marketing takes in the marketing planning process.